What's the Connection Between Shame and Low Self-Esteem?

 We all have our own unique stories around shame.
 It is often the case that we build our belief systems from our early life or key life experiences.
 Children can be shamed for being too loud, boisterous, when they are first learning about curiosity and play.
 If shame sets in early it affects them in later life where they might forgo these qualities which could otherwise develop into assertiveness, creativity and innovation.
 There is also a shame about not having the latest gadgets, which induces shame around poverty.

 Shame also affects us differently based on gender, women are expected to look a certain way, as are men.
 Men are ambushed for being vulnerable which prevents them seeking mental health care despite them having high suicide rates, and women are shamed for being too emotional and hormonal.
-We are shamed around our sexuality as heterosexuals or as the LGBTQ community; we all have our own stigmas of shame attached to us.
+We are shamed around our sex lives as heterosexuals and perhaps even our sexuality as the LGBTQ+ community; we all have our own stigmas of shame attached to us.
 Each story of shame affects our self-worth and tells us we are not fine as we are.

 When we start to translate the shame into our later lives, we see how we may start to avoid shame.
 We might try to numb our shame, sometimes with food and addictions, seeing as there is an obesity, addiction, debt and violence crisis currently in the U.K. (all issues which are psychologically related to shame).
 Alternatively, we try to perfect ourselves to meet the ideals we feel we need to so we can stay as far away from shame as possible.
 We might do this through “correcting” what shames us, going through procedures where we inject the fat from our butt into our cheeks and lips, or we get fake tans to cover cellulite and stretch marks.
 We might try to buy things we cannot afford, or show a face of confidence to the world to avoid the deep-seated discomfort we have with ourselves.
 These are just some of the ways we keep our low self-esteem at bay, by trying to manufacture what looks like high self-esteem but in turn fuels our shame.